UBC-MDS/DSCI_522_BlackFriday_Purchases_Analysis/doc/README.md

 # Documents

-This folder contains all the documents, including:
+This folder contains documents listed in below, including:

 + [proposal](./proposal.md)
-    - An introduction of the project that proposes the project objective, the analysis plan and the summary presentation.
+    - This is the proposal of this project.
+It contains the project objective, the analysis plan and the expected summary presentation.

 + [report RMarkdown](./Report.Rmd)
+    - Project report in R Markdown format.

 + [report Markdown](./report.md)
-    - An final report of the project that summaries the project introduction, the exploratory data analysis, the analysis process and the final results.
+    - A final report rendered from the above Rmd file.
+It contains the project introduction, the exploratory data analysis, the analysis process, the analysis conclusion, and the limitations and future directions.